 For a private room in a nicer hotel (including breakfast buffet, fitness facilities, high-speed wifi, etc.), expect to pay anywhere from €100-150 per night, depending on the location of the hotel.
 Prices can also be lower if visiting Prague during winter.

-As you can see, there is no shortage of accommodation options in Prague for any type of budget or traveller.
-Click here to browse other hotel options in Prague.
+In general, there is no shortage of accommodation options in Prague for any type of budget or traveller.

 Prague is an extremely walkable city, particularly if you choose to situate yourself in Old Town, which means day-to-day you likely won’t have to factor in transportation expenses.